 Consumer law also protects consumers from misleading or deceptive conduct.
 Business conduct is likely to break the law if it creates a misleading overall impression among the intended audience about the price, value or quality of consumer goods or services.

-If you require further advice or assistance with a consumer law matter, the SUPRA Legal Service can help you.
+If you require advice or assistance with a consumer law matter, contact SUPRA Legal Service for help.